 At Personal, Shane helped develop the world’s first reverse license agreement, which allowed individuals to legally establish and maintain ownership of data they shared with third party apps regardless of the original source (see The Intention Economy by Doc Searls, Harvard Business Review, 2012).
 He was widely cited for arguing that data had become a new form of currency (see “The Web’s Hot New Commodity: Privacy” The Wall Street Journal, 2/28/11; and “Start-Ups See to Help Users Put a Price on Their Personal Data” The New York Times, 2/12/12), and helped popularize the idea that data also qualified as a new asset class while co-leading the World Economic Forum’s council on data.
 At SXSW in 2012, he organized a crowdsourced Digital Bill of Rights, the origin of his ongoing belief that individuals must play an active role in defining and enforcing their own digital rights rather than relying on companies and governments to do so on their behalf.

-Shane is founder and Executive Chairman of a new user-controlled data marketplace called UBDI.
-UBDI, which stands for Universal Basic Data Income, is focused on helping individuals ethically generate income from their data, potentially as much as thousands of dollars annually.
-Rather than selling data directly, UBDI uses digi.me’s private sharing technology to create aggregated, anonymized insights and trends that for investment banks, market research companies, and corporations of all kinds.
-Members of the UBDI community earn tokens by participating, allowing them to realize both the current and future value of their data.
-You can sign up for the UBDI waitlist at ubdi.co.
+Shane is co-founder and chair of a new, ethical data monetization platform called UBDI.
+UBDI, which stands for Universal Basic Data Income, is focused on helping individuals generate income from insights from their data, potentially as much as thousands of dollars annually.
+Rather than selling data directly, UBDI uses digi.me’s private sharing technology to create aggregated, anonymized insights and trends that for the $50 billion market research industry (the first of many the company aims to disrupt).
+Members of the UBDI community earn UBDI tokens by participating, allowing them to realize both the current and future value of their data.
+UBDI is also launching an alternative monetization model for developers who don’t want to charge for their apps but don’t want to sell advertising or violate the privacy of their users.
+Individuals can sign up for the UBDI waitlist at ubdi.co.

 Shane also chairs TeamData, an information security and productivity solution for teams that spun out of Personal.
 TeamData has spearheaded the research and understanding of task data, one of the biggest yet least addressed vulnerabilities facing companies – as well as on elf the biggest sources of friction and lost productivity.
 Examples include information on a company or an employee required to submit online applications for a loan or form of any kind, information new employees and contractors need to access facilities and accounts, managing vendors and software licenses, including renewal and expiration dates, making and receiving payments and wires, booking travel, security and alarm management, applying for and renewing business licenses, etc. TeamData eliminates the need for each member of a team to manage their own copy of the task data they require, which is constantly changing, highly sensitive and generally complex, saving thousands of hours annually while reducing company risks and liabilities.